 Taste, and adjust seasonings as desired.
 Feel free to add more mustard, vinegar for acidity, or more salt.
 I always add freshly cracked black pepper and a smidge more cilantro.
 If you’re one of those people who hated cilantro, feel free to leave it out.

-Enjoy as is, on top of some toast, or in a wrap!
+Enjoy as is, on top of some toast, in lettuce wraps or in regular wrap!

 How to store chickpea salad and a few thoughts